-Some people will only experience mild symptoms, but others can suffer more serious reactions.
+Some people will experience mild symptoms when they have an allergic reaction but others can suffer more serious symptoms.
 The most severe type of allergic reaction is called anaphylaxis and it can be life-threatening.

-Immediate food allergy symptoms usually start as soon as you eat or drink the food that you are allergic to, but can begin up to 2 hours after.
+People with an Immediate food allergy (or “Ige-mediated” food allergy) often experience the symptoms of an allergic reaction as soon as they eat or drink the food they are allergic to.
+However, symptoms can begin up to 2 hours after.

 • Tingling or itching in the mouth